 Any requests for an allocation of funds different than the original budget approved by CLIR should be prepared to share the following information:

 - The amount of funds remaining in the grant;

 - If funds are expected to remain at the close of the project and approximately how much; and,

 - A brief description of how the funds will be spent.

-After reviewing the submitted Grant Modification Form, CLIR Staff may determine additional materials are necessary for approval.
+After reviewing the submitted Grant Modification Form, CLIR Staff may determine additional materials are required for approval, such as a revised project budget.
 Additional instructions will be provided if necessary.

 Occasionally, grant funds remain at the close of a project.
 Institutions are required to report this to CLIR and return all unspent funds to CLIR at 1707 L Street NW, Suite 650, Washington, DC 20036, in care of Diane Ramirez.
 The enclosing letter should reference the grant program and grant number listed in the project award letter.

 CLIR has published Acknowledgment Guidelines grant recipients can follow when citing CLIR in publications, presentations, and other outreach.
-Downloadable versions of CLIR’s logo can be found .
+Downloadable versions of CLIR’s logo can be found on the CLIR Brandmark Files webpage.
 If you have questions regarding forms of acknowledgment, contact CLIR’s Director of Communications Kathlin Smith at 202-939-4754, or email@example.com.